ManishBarnwal/HackathonsCode/README.md

 # HackathonsCode
-This contains the code for hacks I have participated
+This contains the code for hacks I have participated in.